fuhsjr00/bug.n/doc/Usage.md

 those listed in the document
-"[Default configuration](./Default_configuration.md)", hotkeys as listed in the document "[Default hotkeys](./Default_hotkeys.md)" and internal variables for the current state of bug.n, e. g. the active view (saved for each monitor), the layout and its configuration (saved for each view) and window states as they could be set by a rule.
+"[Default configuration](./Default_configuration.md)", hotkeys as listed in the document "[Default hotkeys](./Default_hotkeys.md)" and internal variables for the current state of bug.n, e.g. the active view (saved for each monitor), the layout and its configuration (saved for each view) and window states as they could be set by a rule.